 Of course, the all-important part of testing this new keyboard was playing it!

 As soon as I started playing, I could tell that the keys have a good, substantial feel to them.
-Did they feel exactly up the standard of an acoustic piano?
+Did they feel exactly up to the standard of an acoustic piano?
 Of course not, because they are semi-weighted.
 But as I often tell my students, it’s better to start out with something reasonably good and budget-friendly.

 In most cases, you should avoid investing in a super-expensive instrument if you’re not even sure you’re going to stick with it.
 If you’re envisioning a beautiful baby grand piano in your living room, or are on the fence about what type of keyboard to buy, here’s what I suggest: